kristina-sparrow/kristina-sparrow/README.md

 ## 👋 Hello!

 I'm a self-taught fullstack developer with a passion for building things.
-My coding journey began with the goal of solving a problem for my <a href="https://www.sparrowsbookshop.com" target="_blank">an online rare bookstore</a>, which resulted in the creation of <a href="http://www.bookmind.io">BookMind.io (work in progress)</a>.
+My coding journey began with the goal of solving a problem for my <a href="https://www.sparrowsbookshop.com" target="_blank">online rare bookstore</a>, which resulted in the creation of <a href="http://www.bookmind.io">BookMind.io (work in progress)</a>.
 I started with the basics of MERN stack development by following <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> curriculum, and now I'm diving into Ruby and Rails.

 You can find a few noteworthy projects in the "Pinned" section below.
 I welcome questions, feedback (which is highly appreciated), job offers, or simply reaching out to connect.